Skip to main content

 J-1 exchange visitors may work at Cornell in the position described on their DS-2019 form.
 They are not permitted to receive compensation from another employer or for a different Cornell job.

-Occasional off-campus lecturing or consulting (as measured by days, rather than weeks, months, or semesters) may be allowed if it contributes to their original purpose in coming to Cornell University, but a letter of permission must be obtained from the Office of Global Learning before such work can be undertaken.
+Occasional off-campus lecturing or consulting (as measured by days, rather than weeks, months, or semesters) may be allowed if it contributes to their original purpose in coming to Cornell University, but a letter of permission must be obtained from International Services before such work can be undertaken.

 Accepting compensation for a service without appropriate work authorization is a very serious violation of legal status in the United States.
 Find out more.